sio/potyarkin.com/content/posts/20191001-makefile-venv.md

 tags: python, automation

 I often use Makefiles not just as a build tool but as a handy way to execute sequences of commands.
-And the commands I've found myself executing again and again lately are the ones to manage Python virtual environments:
+The commands I've found myself executing again and again lately are the ones to manage Python virtual environments:

 - Create new venv